John Atherton (pioneer): Early development of the Mareeba area

 He was ingenuous man with a native tendency to call a spade a spade, he insisted that he 'saw little of either place', but the speed of the area's development was greatly aided by his efforts.
 Unlike others, mainly transient prospectors and cedar-hunters, he was undeterred by drought, flood and the loss of his stock through Aboriginal depredations.
 His fine homestead, built with Chinese labour, withstood the great cyclone of 1878, and on the river flats he experimented with sugar cane and various crops.
 Noted for his hospitality, he erected the first building at Granite Creek in Mareeba, Queensland in 1880, his private generosity being severely overtaxed with the sudden augmentation of passing traffic.

 Atherton Horses

 Atherton's E.E.2 brand horses were famous throughout Australia, and in his enterprising way he also bred mules with the advent of the mines.

 Discovery of Mineral Wealth and Development of the Region

 The discovery of minerals caused him much personal anxiety about the future of his homestead and land.
 Originally in the unsettled areas as a crown lands lessee before the Act of 1884, he was still agitating for completion of arrangements in 1895 and had lost faith in promises of the government.
 Neither the Lands nor Mines Departments accepted responsibility for the area until eventually, after enlisting the aid of various friends, his runs were acknowledged to be under the jurisdiction of the Department of Lands.

 The arrival of the railway and the closeness of the township caused him to move his stock to Nyechum, Queensland.

+Speewah Massacre

+In around 1890, John Atherton was responsible for ordering the killing of Aboriginal men, women and children via an ambush at a river camp.
+This is known as the Speewah Massacre.
+The massacre was ordered in retaliation for killing a white settler, however those killed were not involved.